-While the degree of target-engagement required for analgesic efficacy for LY3016859 has not been established in the clinic, the proposed dosing regimen is expected to reach steady-state within a month CCI
+While the degree of target-engagement required for analgesic efficacy for LY3016859 has not been established in the clinic, the proposed dosing regimen is expected to reach steady-state within a month

 .
-If the epiregulin blockade is beneficial for DPNP, then this level of target engagement is expected to enable analgesic efficacy.
+If the epiregulin blockade is beneficial for OA pain conditions, then this level of target engagement is expected to enable analgesic efficacy.